CBI: Person of interest now a suspect in death of missing Emporia women

 WICHITA, Kan.
-(KSNW) – The Colorado Bureau of Investigation has upgraded the person of interest in the death of two missing Emporia women to a suspect.
+(KSNW) – The Colorado Bureau of Investigation says a person of interest in the death of two missing Emporia women is now a suspect.

 Linda L. Estrada, 44, and Amy R. Ford, 39, were found dead in Kiowa County, Colorado, on Sept.
 20. On Sept.
 11, a family member reported Estrada as missing.
 Ford was reported missing shortly afterward.
 The two were visiting Colorado together earlier in the month.